Skip to main content

 String Builder

-It's always known that the strings in Java are immutable.
-This is exactly why string concatenation or modification is very compute expensive, since it will always create new object and copy data from old object to new object.
+We know that strings in Java are immutable.
+This is exactly why string concatenation is costly.
+It always creates a new object and copies the data from the old one.

 StringBuilder Class

-It exposes the underlying character array and allows modification of the characters directly.
-This avoids creating new string objects and copying data, thus improving performance.
+It exposes the underlying character array.
+You can change the characters directly.
+This avoids new string objects and data copies.
+It's faster.

 size of StringBuilder array

-Since string builder uses an underlying character array, it has a capacity.
-When the capacity is exceeded, a new larger array is created and the data is copied over.
+StringBuilder uses a character array, so it has a capacity.
+When you exceed it, a new larger array is made and the data is copied over.

-Hence while using StringBuilder, knowing the initial size helps control the Big O of the operations.
+Setting the initial size helps control the Big O of the work.

 String Pools